shreyanair7/speakflow/README.md

-Here's the corrected README without the word "Lovable":

----

 # SpeechFlow

 SpeechFlow is an advanced speech-to-text processing platform built with modern technologies like Vite, TypeScript, React, shadcn-ui, and Tailwind CSS.